-The first time I took my mother to see the “little house,” it was below freezing in Connecticut and there was about twenty feet of snow pushing up against the garage.
+The first time I took my mother to see the “little house,” it was below freezing in Connecticut and there were about twenty feet of snow pushing up against the garage.
 We trekked through the drifts to the back door and stepped inside the kitchen of the 728 square foot dwelling.

 I knew what was going to ensue.
 The look on my mother’s face was one of horror.